obah2008/Mini-Projects/Hash Cracking.md

 - **OpenSSL**: A tool used for cryptography, it's what we'll be using to create the MD5 hashes of the passwords

+These are all tools that come pre-installed in kali linux(The operating system I'll be using)

 ## Step 1